DaRealPunjabi/plantuml-diagrams/README.md

 ## This post covers some of the basic aspects of visualizing ideas with diagrams.

 PlantUML provides the capability to define UML diagrams with plain text.
-It support creation of different diagram types including:
+It supports creation of different diagram types including:
 - Sequence diagram
 - Usecase diagram
 - Class diagram